zolpidem/latches/README.md

 # latches
-Secure chat rooms (learning project).
+A simple, but secure client/server chat room (a learning project).

 ## Features
 - Encrypted by default